giorgoslampr812/Tester-inputs/README.md

 bit_pse.py: Sorts both pseudodata and muon track hits in time and produces the final bit streams which are machine reabable.

+rpc_data.py: Creates RPC bit stream for all BCIDs.
+Empty in all BCIDs except the one matching the event BCID.

 Workflow-How to run:

+Run corr_time.py first.
+Then select a interesting event based on what you want to test.

+Use the event number on tester_tdc.py -> event_filter.py.
+This will isolate the event and apply the correct tester_tdcs.

+Generate pseudodata bitstream with pois.py.

+Copy paste the event_{i}_sorted.csv to the pseudodata.csv and then use the bit_pse.py to sort and generate machine data.
+Use rpc_data.py to isolate the trigger word for this event.

+Everything is completed.